 We recommend that you should have a website.
 However, not all websites are created the same.
 Hire only the best web design and hosting company that understands and implements SEO into your website during the design phase.
 Websites are created to attract customers.
 That will happen only if major search engines like Google, Yahoo, and Bing can find and properly index your website.
 A cheap or poorly designed website will lose potential customers.
 This is hard for restaurant owners to judge because most web design firms are full of s___.
 They will give you a cheap website that is not optimized for search engines.
 Then, if and when you complain, they will want to charge you more for SEO.
 Do NOT fall for this scam.

-Two fast tips; (1) minimize your images as Google can’t read an image.
-However, an image does tell the search engine who you are or what you do.
-(2) search engines need a sufficient amount of text created using keywords that you want to be found for.
+Two quick tips; (1) minimize your images as Google can’t read an image.
+However, a picture does tell the search engine who you are or what you do.
+(2) search engines need a sufficient amount of text created using keywords you want to be found for.
 While SEO is easy once understood, most avoid it to use it as an upsell.
-Having said that, SEO is important, but do your homework to know if the designer is actually considering SEO.
+SEO is essential, but do your homework to know if the designer is considering SEO.

 Provide delivery with in-house delivery personnel or third party

 Food delivery is a big business.
 Even before the pandemic, it was rapidly growing in popularity.
 The pandemic surfaced food delivery as a leading industry service provider.
-Restaurant owners have two options; provide delivery using your own staff or hire a third-party provider.
+Restaurant owners have two options; provide delivery using their staff or hire a third-party provider.
 Both have risk and potential management problems.

-If you decide to provide your own delivery using staff you have to increase staff to make it reliable.
-However, to increase staff, you have to make certain that you implement a strategy to increase sales to absorb the cost quickly.
-The benefits are that you can save money once high volume it hit and have more control over the delivery timeliness.
+If you decide to provide your delivery using staff, you have to increase staff to make it reliable However, to increase staff, you have to make sure that you implement a strategy to increase sales to absorb the cost quickly.
+The benefits are that you can save money once high volume hits and have more control over the delivery timelines.

 The second option is to hire an independent third-party delivery provider to deliver your food.
 While their business plan is to survive your customers, you lose control once they pick up the food for delivery.
-Nothing that is done correctly is easy.
+On the other hand, thinking that it is done correctly is easy.
 It is always tempting to take the path of least resistance, but delivery can either help or hurt your business.

-Most online ordering systems will allow and provide for existing customer incentives and coupons.
+Most online ordering systems will allow and provide existing customer incentives and coupons.
 Use these features to express your appreciation.
-The most common mistake we see ALL businesses make is the failure to express your appreciation for their business.
+The st common mistake we see ALL businesses make is the failure to express your gratitude for their business.
 Some establishments project the image that they are doing their customer a favor.
 Bad attitude!